rich98/Linux-E-Degree/module1/submitted/readme.md

 - The script does not recursively follow links.
 It only extracts text from the exact URLs provided in `urls.txt`.
 - The script only extracts text within `<h1>` and `<p>` tags.
 If the web page uses different tags to mark up its main content, the script might not extract all relevant text.

+The script uses a for loop.
+Specifically, it uses a for loop at the end to iterate over all .txt files in the current directory.
+Here’s the relevant part of the script:

+Use ls and cat to verify that the script was successful
+'''
+for file in *.txt
+do
+    echo "Content of $file:"
+    cat "$file"
+    echo
+'''

+## For loop
+This for loop prints the content of each .txt file to the console, which helps to verify that the script has successfully extracted text from the URLs.
+Each iteration of the loop represents one .txt file.
+The file variable takes on the name of each .txt file in turn, and the cat command prints the content of the current file.
+The echo command is used to print a newline character after the content of each file for readability.

+In addition to the for loop, the script also uses a while loop to read the urls.txt file line by line and process each URL.
+This is another form of loop used in the script.